Applied Commerce Education

 Applied Commerce (.5 Credit) ICTA1F

-Students are introduced to the world of Business through several hands on projects.
+Students are introduced to the world of business through several hands-on projects including running their very own pop-up business!
 Students gain an understanding of a consumer’s perspective by participating in product surveys, marketing, retailing, personal selling and bookkeeping.
-The course provides an overview of the Applied Commerce program by highlighting career possibilities in Business.
+The course provides an overview of the Applied Commerce program by highlighting the endless career possibilities in Business.

 Grade 10